-Over many decades, the National Academy of Sciences, National Academy of Engineering, Institute of Medicine, and National Research Council have earned a solid reputation as the nation's premier source of independent, expert advice on scientific, engineering, and medical issues.
+Over many decades, the National Academies of Sciences, Engineering, and Medicine have earned a solid reputation as the nation's premier source of independent, expert advice on scientific, engineering, and medical issues.

 What Leaders Say About Us

 "Even as the nation was at war with itself, President Lincoln had the wisdom to look forward, and he recognized that finding a way to harness the highest caliber scientific advice for the government would serve a whole range of long-term goals for the nation."

 President Barack Obama, addressing the 150th annual meeting of the National Academy of Sciences

 "The Legislature takes great pleasure in honoring the National Academy of Sciences for its 150 years of commitment to providing unbiased, peer-reviewed advice on science, technology, and medicine to our nation."

 Resolution of the California Senate and Assembly, June 22, 2013

 "In a trio of reports released in May, the prestigious and nonpartisan National Academy [of Sciences] concluded that 'a strong, credible body of scientific evidence shows that climate change is occurring, is caused largely by human activities and poses significant risks for a broad range of human and natural systems.'
 Our nation's most authoritative and respected scientific body couldn't make it any clearer or more conclusive."